-Crustal anisotropy at Point D is more similar to Tibet in that two dip angles are needed to fit the data shown in Figure 5j-l.
+Crustal anisotropy at Point D is more similar to Tibet in that two dip angles are needed to fit the data shown in Figs 5(j)-(1).
 Although the dip angle (Fig. 11g) in the upper crust is similar to that in Tibet (>70°), the dip angle in the lower crust is larger (~20°) and is distinguishable from zero.
 Thus, the lower crustal foliation plane in the Yunnan-Guizhou plateau is not as horizontal as beneath Tibet, but is shallowly dipping.
 Also, the vertical distribution of inherent S-wave anisotropy at Point D (Fig. 11h) differs from Tibet.
-The anisotropy in Tibet is strong throughout the crust, whereas beneath the Yunnan-Guizhou plateau it is concentrated in the uppermost (~4%) and lowermost crust (~5%) with a minimum at a depth of about 15 km (~1.5%).
+The anisotropy in Tibet is strong throughout the crust, whereas beneath the Yunnan-Guizhou plateau it is concentrated in the uppermost (~4 per cent) and lowermost crust (~5 per cent) with a minimum at a depth of about 15 km (~1.5 per cent).

-In section 6.1, we discuss the apparent crustal anisotropy computed from the inherent anisotropy and dip angle discussed here, as well as apparent mantle anisotropy.
+In Section 6.1, we discuss the apparent crustal anisotropy computed from the inherent anisotropy and dip angle discussed here, as well as apparent mantle anisotropy.